 Packaging up your knowledge into a professional digital product is a great way to expand your business online.
-Although there is no sure-fire way to create a digital product that sells, we’ve rounded up some of the best tips and questions to ask yourself.
+Although there is no sure-fire way to create a digital product that sells, we’ve rounded up some of the best tips and questions to ask yourself to teach you how to sell digital products.
 You also will learn some of the top digital products sold around the world and why you may want to consider one for your business.
-Last, but not least, we’ll cover a few pros and cons to selling digital products for you to consider.
+Last, but not least, we’ll cover a few pros and cons as you start to sell digital products.
 Let’s get started!

 What are digital products?

 Digital products are best described as any item that is stored, delivered, and consumed in an electronic format.
 Digital products include ebooks, music files, font files, graphic design files, coupons, e-tickets to an event, printable music pages, worksheets, webinars, guides, and tutorials.